 Today’s entry is song #35 from the Big Book of Classical Music.
 It is used as the theme song to PBS Masterpiece Theater.
-The composer is Jean-Joseph Mouret (1682-1738), and it is entitled “Rondeau.”
-The first version has a treble clef where it should be a bass clef, but it still works.
+The composer is Jean-Joseph Mouret (1682-1738), and it is entitled “Rondeau.

 According to Wikipedia, Mouret’s father was a prosperous silk merchant of Avignon, an amateur violinist who recognized his son’s precocious musical abilities and provided him with a fine education.
 The elder Mouret generously supported his son’s decision to pursue a musical career.
 As a youth, Mouret proved himself a talented singer while also earning success for his compositions.

 Around the age of twenty-five, Mouret settled in Paris.
 News of his arrival did not take long to spread and he was introduced to Anne, Duchess of Maine, whose salon at Sceaux was a center of courtly society in the declining years of Louis XIV.
 His genial character strongly assisted him in securing the patronage of the Duchess, who made him her Surintendant de la musique at Sceaux about 1708.
 At Sceaux he produced operas and was in charge of the sixteen bi-weekly Grandes nuits in the season of 1714–1715, for which he produced interimèdes and allegorical cantatas in the court masque tradition, and other music, in the company of the most favoured musicians, for the most select audience in France.